MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_create_irs1099.md

 ---

 # Create irs1099Codes
-Create an irs1099Codes in Dynamics 365 for Financials.
+Create an IRS 1099 code object in Dynamics 365 for Financials.

 ## HTTP request
 ```